 So how can we make sense of the idea of “being community” as a spiritual practice which is an essential ingredient for the path of spiritual living?
 How does interrelating with people of a similar spiritual focus enhance and uplift each of us?
 This class considers these and other questions concerning our spiritual interdependence.

 Handouts will be provided.

-Please make sure that your current email address is entered when you register.
+Please make sure that your current email address and phone number are entered when you register.
 Necessary information for you to log in and participate in the class will be emailed to you prior to the beginning of the class.